Towards multiloop local renormalization within Causal Loop-Tree Duality: Benchmark multi-loop examples

 Once the counter-term was analytically computed, we proceed to test numerically the quality of the convergence.
 In first place, we set $\vec{p}=0$, which is still a rather general case (essentially, this covers any time-like or null vector $p^\mu$ when $p_0$ is real).
-In Fig. \ref{fig:MLT2}, we consider $m_1=3/10$, $m_2=m_3=5/10$, $p_0=2/10$ and $\mu_\uv=1$, in the three scenarios described in Sec. \ref{sssec:NumericalIntegration}.
-The renormalized amplitude increases as higher-energy contributions are taken into account, stabilizing very fast and converging to ${\cal A}_R^{(2)}=2.46 \pm 0.13$.
-This value is obtained from the average of the integral within the three different scenarios at $ \Lambda = 10^{25}$.
+In Fig. \ref{fig:MLT2}, we consider $m_1=3/10$, $m_2=m_3=5/10$, $p_0=2/10$ and $\mu_\uv=1$, in the four scenarios described in Sec. \ref{sssec:NumericalIntegration}.
+The renormalized amplitude increases as higher-energy contributions are taken into account, stabilizing very fast and converging to ${\cal A}_R^{(2)}=2.46 \pm 0.09$.
+This value is obtained from the average of the integral within the four different scenarios at $ \Lambda = 10^{25}$.
+Regarding the error estimation, we obtain a relative error of ${\cal O}(7.8 \, \%)$ from the comparison among methods, whilst \texttt{Vegas} leads to ${\cal O}(0.4\, \%)$.
+At this point, we will consider as default estimator during the rest of the work the error provided by \texttt{Vegas}, since the largest discrepancies come from \texttt{Cuhre} and the default setup of \texttt{NIntegrate}.
+We found that \texttt{Cuhre} largely overestimates the error, leading to ${\cal O}(60 \, \%)$, although the difference among the central values w.r.t. \texttt{Vegas} is ${\cal O}(4 \, \%)$.

 Additionally, we test the stability of the numerical results when varying the values of the masses.
 In particular, as we show in Fig. \ref{fig:MLT2masas}, we keep $m_2=m_3=5/10$, $p_0=2/10$ and $\mu_\uv=1$ fixed, and we consider $m_1 \in (1/50,1)$.
-Again, the numerical integration was performed using \texttt{NIntegrate} with \texttt{AdaptiveMonteCarlo} (blue), the default \texttt{NIntegrate} (orange) and \texttt{Cuhre} (green).
-The dependence in $m_1$ is very smooth, and the error band delimited by the central values obtained with the three methods is ${\cal O}(3 \, \%)$.
+The numerical integration was performed using \texttt{NIntegrate} with \texttt{AdaptiveMonteCarlo} (blue), the default \texttt{NIntegrate} (orange), \texttt{Cuhre} (green) and \texttt{Vegas} (red).
+The dependence in $m_1$ is very smooth, and the error band delimited by the central values obtained with the four methods is ${\cal O}(5 \, \%)$ for the low-mass region, although reaches up to ${\cal O}(50 \, \%)$ for $m_1\approx 1$.
+We notice that the discrepancies between \texttt{NIntegrate} with \texttt{AdaptiveMonteCarlo} (blue) and the default \texttt{NIntegrate} (orange) are ${\cal O}(5 \, \%)$ for the whole range of $m_1$, and a similar result is obtained when comparing \texttt{Cuhre} (green) and \texttt{Vegas} (red).
+Again, \texttt{Cuhre} gives a largely overestimated relative error, whilst \texttt{Vegas} with 5000000 points and 10 iterations leads to ${\cal O}(0.5 \, \%)$.